-If you are looking to use a wire form product for your materials handling and washing basket needs, it’s only natural to have questions about the wireforming process.
-Here at Marlin Steel, we are often called on to answer questions from customers, both from those who are merely curious about the process and from those who have specific concerns about the product that they are receiving.
+If you are looking to use a wire form product for your materials handling and washing basket needs, it’s only natural to have questions about the wire forming process - whether it’s about the wire forming process in general or specific concerns about a customized product.

 The short answer to this question is: it depends.

 Every client has unique needs.
 Because of this, any given customer may need vastly different wire forms for their particular washing and parts handling baskets.
 From selecting the appropriate grade of steel, welding techniques, coatings, and specific shaping requirements for a given parts washing basket, the permutations for a washing basket’s design can be endless.

 In some jobs, getting the bend in the metal just right could be the most difficult aspect of making a wire form, while making the necessary welds might be the hardest thing to do in others.

 It could be said that getting the right design for a wire form to meet the needs of a specific process is the most challenging aspect of the process.
 However, with the right machines and a skilled, well-trained operator who knows how to program them behind the controls, this is a challenge that can be overcome consistently.

 For example, piercing steel wire is one of the more difficult operations in wire forming.
 The process involves creating a small opening in a piece of steel wire so that another object can be run through it.
 This can be especially seen in steel wire baskets meant to be mounted on a corkboard or peg wall, some of the wires may need to be pierced so that nails, screws, or other fastening devices can be used to attach the basket to the other surface.